Special Needs Of Your Old Dog

 Most older dogs do best when they receive several small meals a day rather than one or two.
 You can keep better track of what they eat that way.
 They enjoy the social interaction and excitement of food presentation and they are less likely to overeat or develop bloat /(GDV) problems when they are feed frequently in small amounts.

 Although all pet food manufacturers offer “Senior Diets” there is really no evidence that older dogs have any special nutrient requirements.
-These “Senior Diets” tend to just have minimal added amouts of omega-3 fatty acids, anti-oxidants (like vitamin E) and chondroitin/glucosamine products added to them - Things you can just give as a supplement if you believe in them.
+These “Senior Diets” tend to just have minimal added amounts of omega-3 fatty acids, anti-oxidants (like vitamin E) and chondroitin/glucosamine products added to them - Things you can just give as a supplement if you believe in them.
 I personally do not believe that chondroitin or glucosamine will be beneficial but many folks do.
 In moderate amounts, they cause no harm. (ref1, ref2)

 Most of them are also “light" formulas, which means they are lower in calories (the manufacturers assume your pet is overweight) and they usually have added sugar beet fiber to alleviate chronic constipation - another common problem in older pets.
 So you have 4 choices.
 You can: